30 Mesmerizing Classic Book Retellings for 2023

 Spinning silver

-Spinning Silver by Naomi Novik
+Author: Naomi Novik

 I adored this YA fantasy book by Novik.
 I loved the strong female characters, the story, and the writing.
 This book is a classic retelling of Rumplestiltskin that is complex and wonderful and the ending had me in tears.

-Find this book in YA Fantasy Books / The Best Winter Books / Fairy Tale Retellings / Books with Colors in the Title
+Find this book in: YA Fantasy Books / The Best Winter Books / Fairy Tale Retellings / Books with Colors in the Title

 Copy of headers 15